 The time frame of Chapter II: Double Major stretches from the final years in Clifton Beef’s college career to the present.
 His latest album is to be composed of many EPs, of different styles, that piece together to tell the full story.
 Chapter 2‘s first single “Oh Lord” features local lyricist Carter Jordan and production from Michael Cooper.
 The introspective record was released straight-to-video in November of 2013.
 WIhiphop posted, and eventually Midwest Loud.
 Too Shade of Superior Webbs, a local artist, shot the film in Token Creek.
 The second single “Dear Britney,” was revealed a few months after, followed by a more cooled out “The One That Got A Way”.
 Too Shade did the beat and Cooper mixed it.
 Both songs were written about females that made a lasting impression on him.
 Beef performed the tracks at The Wisco, alongside Pledge Empire Records, on Madison’s East Side.

 The Midwest Renaissance Man reached the pinnacle of his Alcoholism in 2014, after having just got off papers, again, marking the end of a 10-year on-and-off balancing act with school, work, personal and legal matters (Beefo has gone years of his adult life without smoking, drinking or popping pills, though he has never quit caffeine or sugar).
-He was also involved in a car wreck, drunk driving, and hasn’t had a car since.
+He was also involved in a car accident that left him even more immobile.
 His hard drive crashed for the 3rd time.
 He kicked it with a few friends – Chris Hayes, Drew Simmons, Christian Alcorta aka C.A., and Kevin Bailey – for a while, who kept him going.
 Cliff signed up with 3 Staffing Agencies in Madison but none of them found him a job.
-The artist moved back in with his parents, and traded off bouncing from job to job, battling the bottle, releasing little music.
-But inspired by his Mother, Lil Bro, crumbling and destroyed relationships, Cliff realized that he needed to change.
-He put down the juice on December 1, 2014, while still bartending full time, and hasn’t had a sip since (minus one mishap).
-However, the Wisconsinite does recognize Alcohol as a big part of his culture – that many have died protecting – and does not condemn it for others that do not suffer from a similar condition.
+None of them contacted him once after he signed up.